red-scorp/ag-panel/README.md

 - U8g2

 While PlatformIO can automatically resolve library dependencies, Arduino IDE users will need to install the required libraries manually.

+### Running Unit Tests

+To run unity unit tests, you need to use PlatformIO with Visual Studio Code.
+It is required to install native build tools for your platform inside PlatformIO.
+To run unit tests, run the following command: `pio test -e native_test` or start *Test* task under *native_test* environment in Visual Studio Code.

 ## How You Can Contribute